gyuho/goraph/README.md

 go get github.com/gyuho/goraph
 ```

+I updated `goraph` to work with `LevelDB`(http://leveldb.org/).

-`goraph` uses the package `gs` as default, and I recommend to have no duplicate edge, although it would still work.
-You can also pass `JSON` or`DOT` files:
+Otherwise, `goraph` has several other packages.
+I recommend to use `gs`, which discourages to have duplicate edges, although still possible.
+You can either generate graphs in memory or pass `JSON` or`DOT` files:

 ```json
 {